mdaops/mdaops/README.md

 - 👋
 - 👀 Who am I, asked absolutely no one.
-A connoisseur of terrible memes & farther of one.
+A connoisseur of terrible memes & farther of two.
 - 🌱 GO evangelist.
 Lover of distrubuted systems.

 <!---